Best Melbourne Breakfasts 2019

 Here you will find unique sophisticated breakfast offerings that excite.
 Get on it - a short drive from the city into the eastern suburbs.

 Healthy breakfast?
 Little Sunflower has quickly gained a loyal following for healthier eating; with this sexy new cafe the result of months of planning and experience of its owners Grant Waters and Angie Robertson.
 Says Angie, "Our focus is on providing the whole food, naturally."

-In a recent review by The Herald Sun they were described as "#fitspo without the fanfare" and "Your health kick need not be boring.
+In a review by The Herald Sun they were described as "#fitspo without the fanfare" and "Your health kick need not be boring.
 Here's proof nutrient dense does not mean flavour devoid."

 The menu is filled with breakfast highlights; the black rice pudding is warm, served with your choice of milk, topped with bee pollen, strawberries, banana, caramelised buckinis, toasted coconut flakes.
 It is gluten free, dairy free and a delicious way to start the day!
 The toasted granola has a superfood kick with goji berries and golden berries, nuts and seeds, topped with kefir - a fermented milk for a happy tummy!
 This is a granola dish with a superfood boost.

 The toasted granola is popular but there's also a standout raw granola.
 Little Sunflower serves up raw granola which takes 3 days to make!
 Says Angie, "First we activate the buckwheat & sprout it.
 Its then mixed with other activated nuts and seeds & dehydrated.
 Sweetening the granola is carried out with medjool dates and fruit only.
 Soaking increases the nutrient value along with breaking down the problematic compounds that help enhance their digestibility.
 This dish is gluten free and dairy free."